bitlather/unity-learn/README.md

 - Use `Debug.DrawLine()` to draw a line between two objects in the wireframe viewer
 - Use tags in Unity's UI to quickly look up important objects
 - You can create tags in Unity's UI and then assign them to whatever object you want
+- `transform` is the position, rotation, etc of the object the script is attached to.
+It is magically available for your use, but should be cached to speed things up.
 - Create this script and drag it onto enemy cube object:

 ```